 - 100 g dark chocolate (3 1/2 oz)

-If you’re looking for more easy and delicious Pesach treats, take a look at my gluten-free chocolate chip cookies (so good I make them all year), and my cinnamon sugar matza nachos (machos!) with fruit salsa.
+If you’re looking for more easy and delicious Pesach treats, take a look at my gluten-free chocolate chip cookies (so good I make them all year), these amazing flourless chocolate fudge brownie cookies, and my cinnamon sugar matza nachos (machos!) with fruit salsa.